Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `connect_timeout` field is optional and it determines how many seconds the Insights Cloak waits for a database connection to be established.
 It needs to be an integer value between 1 and 3 600 (1 hour).
 If not set, a default timeout value of 5 seconds is used.

+The `data_source_timeout` field is optional and it determines how many minutes the Insights Cloak waits for a database operation.
+It needs to be an integer value between 1 and 1 440 (1 day).
+If not set, a default timeout value of 720 minutes (12 hours) is used.

 ### Data source configuration